211tbc/synthesis/docs/synthesis_install_read_me.txt

 -Install a postgres database.
 Get it from your package manager, then configure it.
 Here are notes for Debian: http://codeghar.wordpress.com/2009/01/24/postgresql-83-on-debian-lenny/

 -Make sure you create a new database with your user.
 It can have any name, like '$ createdb synthesis'.
+To be able to run the createdb command, you'll probably first need to edit the pg_hba.conf and create a postgres user with postgres@localhost:$ createuser -s -P your_user_name
 Save the db password for later.

 2.1 also get gcc, python-dev, libpq-dev (for postgres connectivity), make, libxml2, libxml2-dev, libxslt1.1, libxslt1-dev, (all for lxml)  if you don't have those packages installed on your system already: run 'apt-get install gcc python-dev libpq' as root), if you don't already have that on your system.